 Do you want to be alerted whenever a wastewater treatment plant along the Merrimack releases sewage into the river?
 As of now, there is no centralized system to subscribe to in order to receive alerts.
 But there are 2 options available if you want to stay on top of CSO events.

 Option 1: The Merrimack River Watershed Council posts alerts on our Facebook page whenever we receive an email from a sewage treatment plant reporting a sewage overflow.
-Three plants -- in Haverhill, Lowell and Lawrence -- voluntarily provide these reports to us as a public service.
+Four plants -- in Haverhill, Lowell, Lawrence, and Manchester -- provide these reports.
 The Nashua wastewater plant is required to post alerts on the city's website page, so the MRWC keeps an eye on this page and we post on Facebook as needed.
-The Manchester wastewater plant does not issue email alerts -- we feel that the plant should alert the public, and we are working on ways to make that happen.

-Option 2: You can contact the treatment plants in Lawrence, Haverhill and Lowell and ask to be put on their email alert list.
+Option 2: You can contact the treatment plants in Lawrence, Haverhill, Manchester and Lowell and ask to be put on their email alert list.
 It's the same email that the MRWC and many "downstream" public officials receive.

 Each plant must be contacted individually.
 Below we've posted the contact information for each plant: